nanasess/sc5-styleguide/DEVELOPMENT.md

 ## Running tests

-Run all the tests and JSCS linting with
+Run all the tests and JSHint linting with

 ```sh
 npm test